ory/docs/docs/oathkeeper/configure-deploy.md

 ### Cryptographic Keys

 The `id_token` mutator creates a signed JSON Web Token.
 For that to work, a public/private key is required.
-Luckily, ORY Oathkeeper can assist you in creating such keys.
+Luckily, Ory Oathkeeper can assist you in creating such keys.
 All common JWT algorithms are supported (RS256, ES256, HS256, ...).
 Let's generate a key for the RS256 algorithm that will be used by the id_token mutator: